programacion-versionado-semantico

 generateQR('my text', 'path_image')

 Now you add an optional parameter to change the color of the QR code.
 This is a change that does not break compatibility.
-Any code using your library will still work.
+All code that was using your library will continue to work.

 // v1.1 now there is an optional color parameter